open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 1. Add the ONIX Source plugin to your signal chain.
 2. In the plugin editor, select the ONIX headstage you want to stream from, specifying if the headstage is plugged into Port A or Port B.
-3. Set the block read buffer size, which determines how much data is read from the ONIX system at once.
+3. (Optional) Modify the block read buffer size, which determines how much data is read from the ONIX system at once.
 A larger buffer size can reduce CPU usage but may increase latency.
+The default buffer size of 4096 is recommended for most applications.
 4. Set the port voltage, or allow the automated voltage discovery algorithm to determine the port voltage automatically by leaving the field empty (this automatically defaults to "Auto", indicating that the plugin will attempt to discover the port voltage).